 Personal: Chris enjoys pontificating about politics, occasionally riding a motorcycle, and reading apocalyptic novels (the best is still Lucifer’s Hammer, by Larry Niven and Jerry Pournelle).
 He is married to the former Sandy VanBrocklin, who is Human Resources manager for UGA Facilities Management Division.
 The rest of Chris’s family includes stepdaughter Tiffany (currently an undergraduate at Univ. of Hawaii, and majoring in art), and 5-yr old twins Katherine & Jeffrey.
 The Petersons are members of First Presbyterian Church of Athens.

-Callie Oldfield, PhD student (at UGA since 2016)
+Callie Oldfield, PhD student

 B.A.
 2015, Biology, University of the South (Sewanee)